wdevore/RangerGo/README.md

 * Joysticks and Gamepads

 ## Notes
+Zooming.
+We need a global zoom value between zones such that each zone starts from the global value.
+This value could be either "from" or "to".

 # Tracking (Optional)
 Some **Nodes**/**Objects** may want to *Track* the properties of another **Node**.